University campus in Wisconsin

 For students seeking related fields, Wisconsin also offers strong programs in Information Security, Network Administration, and Computer Science, allowing for flexible educational planning and specialization.
 The state's commitment to accessible higher education through programs like the Wisconsin Grant ensures that qualified residents can pursue cybersecurity credentials without excessive debt burden.

-Cybersecurity Job Market in Wisconsin
+Cybersecurity Job Market & Salary Data in Wisconsin

 Employment Outlook

 Wisconsin's cybersecurity job market is supported by a strong educational pipeline, with 30 institutions offering cybersecurity programs across associate's, bachelor's, and master's degree levels (IPEDS).
-The state's major metropolitan areas—Milwaukee-Waukesha-West Allis, Madison, and Green Bay—serve as primary employment hubs for cybersecurity professionals.
+The state's major metropolitan areas.
+Milwaukee-Waukesha-West Allis, Madison, and Green Bay, serve as primary employment hubs for cybersecurity professionals.
 These regions host large healthcare systems, financial services companies, and technology firms that consistently demand skilled cybersecurity talent.
 According to the Bureau of Labor Statistics, cybersecurity roles remain in high demand across Wisconsin's diverse economic landscape (BLS State Data).

 Salaries by Metro

-The educational infrastructure supporting cybersecurity careers is robust.
-Wisconsin's two-year institutions have produced significant numbers of graduates—Fox Valley Technical College leads with 55 completions, followed by Gateway Technical College with 47 completions and Northeast Wisconsin Technical College with 44 completions (IPEDS).
+The educational infrastructure supporting cybersecurity careers is strong.
+Wisconsin's two-year institutions have produced significant numbers of graduates, Fox Valley Technical College leads with 55 completions, followed by Gateway Technical College with 47 completions and Northeast Wisconsin Technical College with 44 completions (IPEDS).
 At the four-year level, the University of Wisconsin System offers affordable pathways, with public in-state tuition averaging $7,030 at four-year institutions.
 Students can leverage the Universal Credit Transfer Agreement (UCTA) to transfer credits seamlessly within the UW System, creating flexible career pathways (University of Wisconsin System).
 For those seeking advanced credentials, Wisconsin offers 5 master's-level programs across the state, with UW-Madison and UW-Milwaukee ranking among the top options.

 High-Growth Sectors